TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

     arr[0..1, 3..4] // [ 7, 8, "test", [ 10, 11, 12 ] ]
     arr[0..3, 4]    // [ 7, 8, 9, "test", [ 10, 11, 12 ] ]

 Negative indices can be used to extract an array suffix.
 Note that the index value `-1` accesses the last element of the array, the value `-2` accesses the last but one element, and so on.
-Assuming that the array that is being subscripted has a length of `7`, then the value `-7` accesses the arrays's first element.
+Assuming that the array that is being subscripted has a length of `7`, then the value `-7` accesses the array's first element.

     arr[-2]     // "test"
     arr[-2..-1] // [ "test", [ 10, 11, 12 ] ]